Top 9 Renovations to Increase Home Value in 2025

 • Tidy the landscaping (shrubs, walkway, and flower beds)

-The 2024 Cost vs. Value Report found that you can often get the best ROI for renovations that buyers see before they walk through the front door — replacing your garage door, updating the siding, or adding a deck, for example, can lead to a higher ROI.
+The 2024 Cost vs. Value Report found that you can often get the best ROI for renovations that buyers see before they walk through the front door.
+These include replacing your garage door, updating the siding, and adding a deck.

 Karin Provencher, a top real estate agent in Manchester, New Hampshire, says that new siding or trim often adds about 5% to 10% in value because it changes the house’s look.

-Vertical board and batten siding, which costs an average of $11,510, can create a modern farmhouse look that’s especially striking with black trim.
+Vertical board and batten siding, which costs an average of $4,000 to $14,000, can create a modern farmhouse look that’s especially striking with black trim.

 Toss in some lighting on the walkways or driveway to “really capture a buyer’s heart,” she says.